Hyman Steinberg Collection on Solar Research

 Scope and Contents

 This collection consists of materials created and collected by Hyman Steinberg in the 1950s and 1960s documenting his research in solar power and the development, production, and promotion of the Sundiner Solar Cooking Oven (also referred to as the Sunpower Solar Grill in some materials).
 Materials in this collection include engineering drawings; domestic and international patents; press releases; advertisements; reports for potential investors; photographic negatives, prints, and slides used to demonstrate or promote the oven; and correspondence concerning the business aspects of the invention process, including production and manufacturing costs.
-The collection also includes reports and research not related to solar energy, such as a plan for a laboratory facility.
+Materials also include one 16mm film reel from 1953 demonstrating home construction techniques based on Steinberg's research.
+The collection includes reports and research not related to solar energy, such as a plan for a laboratory facility.

 Subjects